yeyo2k3/domus-test/README.md

 - Prefer newer technologies such as WebFlux over traditional RestTemplate.
 - Implement an intelligent solution for handling pagination.
 - Include Swagger documentation with detailed endpoint descriptions.
-- Documentation: Create a .md file explaining the solution and considerations.
+- Documentation: Create an .md file explaining the solution and considerations.
 - Use external libraries like Lombok ti facilitate things.
 - Correct use of Spring decorators such as @Service and @Autowired.